karanbhamra/CGI-Primer/README.md

-# Comp490-cgibin
+# CGI-Primer
-Comp 490 Primer project by Karan Bhamra
+A project that combines Perl and CGI.

 Use it by navigating to the cgi-bin directory and running it on the Apache server.